OmiWakode/news_app/README.md

 # news_app

+A News app.

-A News Application Built using flutter.
+Built using Flutter

 ## Screen Shots